-The Company also used cash in the amount of \$628 in investing activities during the three months ended December 31, 2022 compared to \$7,434 used during the three months ended December 31, 2021.
-The \$6,806 decrease in cash used in investing activities is primarily due to capital spend reductions as the Tahuehueto mine nears commercial production.
+The Company also used cash in the amount of \$1,291 in investing activities during the three months ended March 31, 2023 compared to \$7,140 used during the three months ended March 31, 2022.
+The \$5,849 decrease in cash used in investing activities is primarily due to capital spend reductions as the Tahuehueto mine nears commercial production.
+Development costs directly attributable to the production of concentrate at the Tahuehueto mine have been increasingly attributable to operating activities rather than investing activities given the short-term nature of realized benefits.

-During the three months ended December 31, 2022, the Company used cash in the amount of \$550 (December 31, 2021 - \$2,944) in financing activities comprised of mainly \$2,302 related to funds received in advance as a guarantee on the Private Placement, the repayment of debt in the amount of \$1,440 and the repayment of interest for \$528.
+During the three months ended March 31, 2023, the Company generated cash in the amount of \$442 (March 31, 2022 - \$2,456) in financing activities comprised mainly of \$2,302 related to gross funds received in advance on the Private Placement, the repayment of interest in the amount of \$1,136 and the repayment of lease liabilities of \$122.
 Current available financing is being used mainly to finalize the development activities at the Tahuehueto project and general working capital purposes.